Understand your enrolment into a company pension

 This will be based on a few assumptions which will be explained in the annual statement, so you'll need to read through it carefully.

-Remember, the value of your pension can go down as well as up and you may get back less than you originally paid in.
+Remember, the value of your pension can go down as well as up and you may get back less than paid in.

 Can you opt-out of the pension scheme?

 Your employer has to enrol all their eligible employees, but you can opt-out if you want to.